US seeks 'frank conversations' on trade with China | DW | 04.10.2021

 Generally, the US sees a bleak outlook.
 A Biden administration official told the AFP news agency that Washington was aware "that China is unlikely to make meaningful reforms right now," and that there was no push for starting long-awaited "phase two" negotiations.

-Signed by Trump and Liu, the trade agreement included stronger Chinese legal protections for intellectual property rights, seeking to combat online infringement, pirated and counterfeit goods.
+Signed by Trump and China's Vice Premier Liu He, the trade agreement included stronger Chinese legal protections for intellectual property rights, seeking to combat online infringement, pirated and counterfeit goods.

 Under the deal, China pledged to add an extra $200 billion (€172 billion) in purchases of US exports, including energy, agricultural and manufactured products through 2021.